Famous Bass Singers: 21 of the Most Talented Ones

 Tay Zonday

-Tay Zonda is a bass singer who rose to fame with his song “Chocolate Rain” in 2007.
-He has been featured on Good Morning America, Jimmy Kimmel Live, and The Tonight Show Starring Jimmy Fallon.
+Tay Zonday rose to fame with his song “Chocolate Rain” in 2007.
+Learn about his journey and how he became a notable bass singer, gaining recognition on platforms like Good Morning America and The Tonight Show Starring Jimmy Fallon.

 Melvin Franklin

-Melvin Franklin was born in Memphis, Tennessee on February 23, 1942.
-He was a member of the gospel group The Famous Flames and later became one of the founding members of The Temptations.
-Franklin is considered one of the most influential bass singers in history and has been credited with popularizing the deep growling style of singing that is now associated with soul music.
+Melvin Franklin, a founding member of The Temptations, is considered one of the most influential bass singers in history.
+Explore his role in popularizing the deep growling style associated with soul music.

 Thurl Ravenscroft

-Thurl Ravenscroft was an American voice actor who was best known for singing the song “You’re a Mean One, Mr. Grinch” in Dr. Seuss’s How The Grinch Stole Christmas!
-He is also famous for voicing Tony the Tiger and providing additional voices on Disney’s Jungle Cubs as Louie the Mountain Lion.
+Thurl Ravenscroft, known for singing “You’re a Mean One, Mr. Grinch” in Dr. Seuss’s How The Grinch Stole Christmas! and voicing Tony the Tiger, left a lasting impact on both music and entertainment.

 Richard Sterban